Solomonc0/41189-Reflective-Portfolio/Week2.md

 an accurate understanding of models and the reasons they are created in the first place.

 ### What are (my/the) perceived strengths and weaknesses that I have observed?
-*Strengths*: Different approaches to models, REDCAPE, why models are used and bias *Weaknesses*: Wisdom of the crowd (more info next lecture), how models help us strategise and design
+*Strengths*: Different approaches to models, REDCAPE, why models are used and bias.

+*Weaknesses*: Wisdom of the crowd (more info next lecture), how models help us strategise and design.

 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
 Possibly the maths in the wisdom of the crowd section, but apparently I don't need to understand all that.
 I felt that a lot of content repeated itself so I lost focus quickly.